 Give yourself a nice reward after completing a milestone.
 Don’t wait until you’ve reached the finish line.

-Regular rewards are important to keep you motivated.
+Regular rewards are my biggest motivation.
 If you associate hard work with a positive experience (the reward) instead of a negative one (boredom, drudgery), it will be easier to move forward.

 So have that cheat meal or treat yourself to a movie … you deserve it.